 Spend time with those who bring your spirits up, make you laugh, and those you are close with during the holidays.
 Having a supportive group of people around you that truly care during the holidays can make a huge difference and help ease the symptoms of depression.
 If you don’t have a good support system, seek one out by attending a support group or reaching out to those in the community.

 Get Out and Be Social.

 You don’t want to isolate yourself during the holidays, it’s one of the worst things you can do.
-Spending time and going out with friends and family can help ease your depression.
+Spending time with and going out with friends and family can help ease your depression.
 You can also get out into the community to attend holiday events, gatherings, or religious events.
-Getting out of the house can help lift your spirits and being social can have a positive impact on your mental mood.
+Getting out of the house can help lift your spirits, and being social can have a positive impact on your mental mood.

 Avoid the Alcohol.

 Drinking too much can increase the feelings of depression and as tempting as it may be, drinking when you are already feeling sad or anxious, will only harm you and make those feelings worse.
 If alcohol is a temptation for you and you know the holiday events and gatherings you are going to attend will have drinks, prepare ahead of time.
 Remind yourself that you have to take it easy when it comes to alcohol.
 You can even bring your own drink so that the alcohol isn’t your only option.